-We acknowledge the requirement to respond to the changes in legislation and to review our existing Equality Schemes as a result.
+We acknowledge the requirement to respond to the changes in legislation, including the Supreme Court judgement in April 2025, and to review our existing Equality Schemes as a result.

 3.1 General and Specific Duties

 The public sector equality duty as set out in the Act, is referred to as the "general equality duty".
 It requires us to have due regard to the need to: